reactjs/react.dev/content/docs/legacy-context.md

 >
 > As of React 16, `componentDidUpdate` no longer receives `prevContext`.

-### Referencing Context in Stateless Function Components {#referencing-context-in-stateless-function-components}
+### Referencing Context in Function Components {#referencing-context-in-stateless-function-components}

 > This section documents a legacy API.
 See the [new API](/docs/context.html).

-Stateless function components are also able to reference `context` if `contextTypes` is defined as a property of the function.
-The following code shows a `Button` component written as a stateless function component.
+Function components are also able to reference `context` if `contextTypes` is defined as a property of the function.
+The following code shows a `Button` component written as a function component.

 ```javascript
 import PropTypes from 'prop-types';